 If you are on a programmes that has a number of short teaching blocks, we can refund any tuition fees you have paid for each block, as long as you withdraw two weeks before teaching begins.
 After this period, all tuition fees are non-refundable

 If you cannot complete a short course because of illness, you will be able to retake the course without further payment provided that the course fees have been paid in full, refunds are not available once a period of study has commenced.

 English Language Programmes

-The course deposit is not refundable.
+The course deposit is non-refundable.

-We cannot give any refunds after the course has started.
+Refunds are not available after the course has started.